Risk Management - Northwestern University

 Jump to section:

 Northwestern University employees who incur bona fide occupational related injuries or illnesses shall be entitled to all necessary medical and hospital care.
 Additionally, employees who are medically approved to be absent from work by a University-authorized physician shall be entitled to certain disability benefits in accordance with the Illinois Workers' Compensation and Occupational Diseases Act and other related laws.
+See the Northwestern University Workers' Compensation Program - Evanston Campus Brochure for policy details.

 Medical Treatment Procedure